 Kind, S., Hofmann, S. (2014).
 Mindfulness Can Help Reduce Anxiety.
 Retrieved from Anxiety.org.

-My name is Alora Rando and I am a second year graduate student in the Clinical Psychology doctoral program at Suffolk University.
+I am a third year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 After growing up in the Boston area, I moved out to Saint Paul, MN for college.
 I graduated from Macalester College with a B.A. in Psychology and Neuroscience in 2012 and then worked as a research assistant for three years on an NIH-funded Dismantling Mindfulness study at the Clinical and Affective Neuroscience lab at Brown University.
-I joined the doctoral program at Suffolk University in 2016, where I am a member of Gabrielle Liverant’s Emotion and Learning Lab.
+I joined the doctoral program at Suffolk University in 2016, where I am a member of Gabrielle Liverant’s lab.
 My research interests center on transdiagnostic mechanisms related to emotion regulation and learning that underlie mood, anxiety, and trauma related disorders.
-For my Early Research Project, I am conducting a study that aims to investigate psychophysiological changes associated with rumination as an emotion regulation strategy in response to sad mood.
+I am currently conducting a study that aims to investigate psychophysiological changes associated with rumination as an emotion regulation strategy in response to sad mood.

 Research Interests: Emotional reactivity; emotion regulation; mindfulness; acceptance-based treatments; rumination; depression; posttraumatic stress disorder; anxiety; psychophysiology